RandyKings8/J.E.R.M.-Language/README.md

-# M.E.T.S.-Language
+# J.E.R.M.
+Language
-M.E.T.S. is a programming language with very little syntax similarity to Java.
+J.E.R.M. stands for Java English Ruby Mixed Language, is a programming language with very little syntax similarity to Java.

 To do a simple output task do this.